Movies with themes that shock often don't work because there is no relief for the viewer. Some filmmakers know exactly how far to go.

 Merely knowing it exists can wear away at one's sanity, and seeing it can be even worse.
 They are not, in the classical sense, evil, but view humans as humans view ants.

 For this reason, it could almost be said the film is a deconstruction of the Lovecraftian definition at its essence.

 I've seen a lot of psychological films in the past few years.
 Many are hard to decipher when the symbolism is applied as thick as an Emo's mascara.
 The only symbolism I applied to Ghostland was the above term Lovecraftian used several times throughout.
 And because I think qualities and ideas are represented here, I will give Laugier a pass on that one.
 The idea that people can be monsters doesn't give all movies a pass to use the term.
 In this example not only has the suppression of knowledge turned out to be the cause of psychological imprisonment but the character's fates cannot be simply run away from.
 There are many inherent aspects of this film that I find appropriate and very cleverly used.

 Apart from that, the movie is well orchestrated.
 I didn't let out a gasp at the twist in this.
-The film is put together in a way where scripting in earlier scenes absolutely point to where the story is headed.
+The film is put together in a way such that scripting in earlier scenes absolutely point to where the story is headed.
 Scripting in the middle of the film points out what is happening too.
 The scripting, for me, enhanced the story.
-It enabled me to look closer at elements and scenery and to what the characters were doing.
+It enabled me to look closer at elements and scenery and at what the characters were doing.

 My favorite aspect of the film overall was the lack of drag and lull that so often gets inserted into so-called psychological films: as though someone decided I needed a bit of a moment to reflect on the moment before.
 I don't and I have a pause button for that.
 I have time after watching to have a little think or I can go back and re-watch it.
 The story keeps pushing on without any request from my brain to ask 'did I miss something?'